 Just as there are many human languages, computer programmers use different web development languages to communicate with machines.
 Aspiring web developers can choose from many options when selecting the best programming language to create websites and apps.

 In the 1960s, there were fewer than 10 computer programming languages.
 Today, thousands of these languages exist.
-Historically, the most popular languages have been Python, C, and Java, but SQL, Swift, and other contemporary languages are growing fast.
+Historically, the most used coding languages have been Python, C, and Java, but SQL, Swift, and other contemporary languages are growing fast.
 This guide explores several popular programming languages and helps readers narrow down the right choices.

 Programming Languages vs. Coding Languages